nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">

 :bulb: **Examples**<br>
-* `meet 12 32 8 4` : Recommends some meeting times and locations for a potential meet ups with friends with the following indices `12, 32, 4, 8`.
+* `meet 12 32 8 4` : Recommends some meeting times and locations for a potential meet up with friends with the following indices `12, 32, 4, 8`.
 * `eat 5 2 8 1 3` : Recommends some meeting times and eating spots for friends with the following indices `5, 2, 8, 1, 3`
 * `study 6 2` : Recommends some meeting times and study spots for friends with the following indices `6 and 2`.